Clock icon

 Interestingly, some dogs exhibit unexpected reactions such as hyperactivity, aggression, biting/chewing, and nervousness after taking acepromazine.

-In severe cases, the use of acepromazine can lead to cardiovascular collapse due to low blood pressure, which can be life-threatening.
-This is why it is important to always consult with your veterinarian before administering this medication to your dog.
+In very severe cases, the use of acepromazine can lead to cardiovascular collapse due to low blood pressure, which can be life-threatening.
+This is why it is important to always speak with your veterinarian before administering this medication to your dog.

 Precautions and contraindications